 You can download Martin Lewis’s free guide for everyone struggling with their finances and a mental health problem.
 It will provide useful resources whether you’re looking for advice for yourself or for someone you care about.

-If you need more direct help with your finances, there a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
-Citizen’s Advice, Stepchange, Christians Against Poverty, National Debtline and Debt Support Trust can all help.
+If you need more direct help with your finances, there are a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
+Citizens Advice, Stepchange, Christians Against Poverty, and National Debtline can all help.
 You can also find practical advice and support for your mental health and money issues at Mental Health and Money Advice.

 If you need advice regarding your small business, including the self-employed, Business Debtline can help.